 EPFO Simplifies PF Withdrawal Process – No More Cancelled Cheque Uploads Needed

-The Employees’ Provident Fund Organisation (EPFO) has made a big simplification in the online procedure of PF withdrawal to further benefit its members.
-As far as withdrawal claims are concerned, the EPFO has abolished the uploading of a cancelled cheque or submission of bank account, the two critical requirements of the earlier process.
+The Employees’ Provident Fund Organisation (EPFO) has simplified the online process of PF withdrawal to provide better service to its members.
+As far as withdrawal claims are concerned, EPFO has eliminated the two important requirements of uploading a cancelled cheque or depositing the bank account, which were two important requirements of the earlier process.

 What Was the Earlier Rule for PF Withdrawal?